ctrlmaniac/webnode-sdk/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [MIT License](LICENSE).

 Ready to revolutionize your web development workflow with a microservices-first approach?
-Dive into the `webnode-sdk`!
+Dive into the `sdk`!